HTMLElement: dataset property

 The property name of a custom data attribute is the same as the HTML attribute without the

-) for when to capitalize the property's "camelCased" name.
+data-prefix, and removes single dashes (-) for when to capitalize the property's "camelCased" name.

 In addition to the information below, you'll find a how-to guide for using HTML data attributes in our article Using data attributes.